Nemus-Project/magpie-python/abstract.md

 ## Michele's proposal

-PlateVibe: a web-based, open-source interactive tool for plate vibration simulation
+MAGPIE: a web-based, open-source interactive tool for plate vibration simulation

 The analysis and simulation of plate vibration are central to many branches of science and engineering, including acoustics and musical acoustics.